Guo Jia: Prediction of Sun Ce's death

 Between 194 and 199, the warlord Sun Ce embarked on a series of conquests in Jiangdong and seized control of most of the territories in the region.
 Around 200, Cao Cao finally engaged Yuan Shao at the Battle of Guandu.
 When Sun Ce heard that Cao Cao was locked in a stalemate with Yuan Shao at Guandu, he planned to lead an army across the Yangtze River and launch a surprise attack on the imperial capital Xu (許; present-day Xuchang, Henan), which was Cao Cao's base.
 When Cao Cao's men received news of the impending assault, they were all shocked and frightened, but Guo Jia said, "Sun Ce had newly conquered the lands in Jiangdong and he killed many heroes whose followers were willing to die for them.
 Besides, Sun Ce is overly confident and is unprepared, so even though he has thousands of troops, the situation is not much different from him setting out to conquer the Central Plains all by himself.
 If he encounters assassins, he'll have to deal with them alone.
 From what I observe, he'll eventually die at the hands of a common man."
 Guo Jia's prediction came true as Sun Ce was assassinated by the followers of Xu Gong (a commandery administrator he killed earlier) before he could even carry out his plan.

 Pei Songzhi commented that Guo Jia's accurate prediction of Sun Ce's assassination was a display of Guo's foresight, but not a good gauge of Guo's brilliance because Guo did not manage to predict which year Sun Ce would die.
 He felt that it was purely coincidental that Sun Ce was assassinated in the same year he was planning to attack Xu.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang was also skeptical of the account of Guo Jia predicting Sun Ce's death found in Guo's biography in Sanguozhi.
+Like Pei Songzhi, Sima opinioned that while Guo had foresight, he could not have known that Sun would die before the attack on Xuchang.
+He also opinioned that people of the time widely predicted that Sun would attack Xuchang after he began stationing troops along the Yangtze, and Guo had merely predicted that Sun would not be able to initiate the attack.)